MuhammadAfdhalF/QA-Automation/README.md

 ## Test Scope

-Automation test yang dibuat mencakup:
+The automation tests cover the following modules:

 ### Login Module

-- Login dengan valid credential
+- Login with valid credentials
-- Login dengan invalid password
+- Login with invalid password
-- Login dengan email kosong
+- Login with empty email
-- Login dengan password kosong
+- Login with empty password

 ### Portfolio Module